Ohervet/Bjet_MCMC/docs/source/outputs.rst

 ----------

 - ``basic_info.txt``

- Contains information from the configuations file, some paths and the running time. e.g. ::
+ Contains information from the configurations file, some paths and the running time. e.g. ::

   folder name: local_results/J1010_2023-07-04-23:03:45